ManiAm/slurm-docker-cluster/README.md

     ├── munge.key
     ├── docker-compose.yml

-Set the correct ownership and permission for slurmdbd.conf:

-    sudo chown 999:999 slurmdbd.conf
-    sudo chmod 600 slurmdbd.conf
+The Slurm cluster consists of:

+- 1 controller node (slurmctld)
+- 5 compute nodes (slurmd)
+- 1 SlurmDBD node (slurmdbd)
+- 1 MariaDB node for accounting backend
+- 1 REST API node (slurmrestd) to interact with the cluster via REST

+The `/shared` directory is a shared volume mounted across all nodes in the Slurm cluster.
+It is used to share configuration files, binaries, and other data that need to be accessible from multiple nodes.

 ## Authentication

 `MUNGE` is a lightweight authentication service used by Slurm to securely verify users across nodes.
 All nodes in the cluster need to share the same MUNGE key (usually at /etc/munge/munge.key).
 It ensures that jobs submitted from one node are trusted and accepted by the controller.

 Install the munge package on the host: